bwind/payments-engine/README.md

 Given more time, the following improvements could be made:

 - **Encapsulate transaction processing logic** (`deposit`, `withdrawal`, etc.) into separate command objects using the Command pattern.
 This would allow for easier extension and modification of transaction types without changing the core processing logic.
 - **Improve the State Machine implementation.** There's different (and probably better) ways of implementing state machines in Rust, such as using enums with methods for state transitions, or using concrete structs for each state (eg. `Deposit.dispute` -> `Dispute.resolve` -> `Resolve`).
+The current implementation requires many tests and leaves room for missed cases, as the state transitions are not enforced at compile time.

 ## Testing